reactjs/react.dev/content/docs/web-components.md

 > However:
 >
 > React's ability to set property values of a Web Component or native HTML element requires use of a ref, just as a ref is required for all method API's.
-Since React's binding support is mostly centered around setting property values, most third-party Web Components that are marketed to be used within React provide a React component that behaves as a wrapper for the Web Component.
+Since React's binding support is mostly centered around setting property values of React components, but cannot do so with Web Components, most third-party Web Components that are marketed to be used within React provide a React component that behaves as a wrapper for the Web Component.
 If you are working with a web component library which provides no such wrapper, you might want to create such a wrapper yourself.

 Without such a wrapper, you can set property values in React as shown below: